How to inspire others to be more eco-friendly (without sounding preachy)

 This is a toughie!
-If you’re making sustainable lifestyle shifts, it can be terrible to watch your friends and family spray toxic cleaning products, use plastic bags, and drive to different parking spots within the same lot to save 10 seconds.
+If you’re making sustainable lifestyle shifts, it can be frustrating to watch your friends and family spray toxic cleaning products, use plastic bags, and drive to different parking spots within the same lot to save 10 seconds.
 We know (deep breaths).

 But before you write a speech about the chemicals in air fresheners and the horrors of plastic everything — here are some tips we’ve picked up from navigating our own social circles, while working to maintain eco-friendly lifestyles.